 ICE expansion

-ICE is contracting to expand into dozens of new locations nationwide.
-Citizens have successfully shut down several expansion efforts by organizing to oppose permits or pressure decision makers from city council to private landlords.
+ICE is expanding into dozens of new locations nationwide.
+Citizens have successfully shut down eleven planned detention warehouses by organizing to oppose permits or pressure decision makers from city council to private landlords.
+As of 2/24/26, 6 planned expansion sites remain, but we can shut those down too!

 This isn’t as flashy as following ICE around the city, but it’s important work.
 While each fight is different, we offer some starting points here.